Financial Aid

 Understanding Your Student Classification for Financial Aid Purposes

-1. Students transferring to ACPHS into the first professional year (P1) of the Doctor of Pharmacy program are considered undergraduate level for financial aid purposes, regardless of prior degrees earned.
+1. Students entering ACPHS into the first professional year (P1) of Doctor of Pharmacy program receive graduate aid if they have a prior BA or BS degree.

 review financial aid options